What Are the Parts of an Appraisal?

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the subject property.
+Note: While the appraised value is probably the best indication of what a house is worth, it probably will not be the price at which the property closes.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
 Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-The bottom line is, an appraiser from Appraisal Express HI, LLC will guarantee you discover the most accurate property value, so you can make wise real estate decisions.
+Here's what it all boils down to, an appraiser from Appraisal Express HI, LLC will guarantee you get the most accurate property value, so you can make the most informed real estate decisions.